irit-melodi/attelo/README.md

     mkdir $HOME/.virtualenvs
     virtualenv $HOME/.virtualenvs/irit-rst-dt --no-site-packages

-Whenever you want to use STAC things, you would need to run this command
+Whenever you want to use this harness, you would need to run this command

     source $HOME/.virtualenvs/irit-rst-dt/bin/activate